 Your doctor may do one of the following tests for underlying medical problems:

+Your doctor will likely examine your back for any deformity, redness, or rash.
+If you have nerve pain, they will likely examine the function of the spinal cord by testing your reflexes, strength, and ability to feel sensation.
 X-rays can show problems with the vertebrae, but not with the soft tissues such as discs, ligaments, or muscles.
 Bone scans can help your doctor screen for abnormal areas, which are further investigated with other tests.

 CT scans can diagnose arthritis and spinal stenosis and other bone changes, but not always a herniated disc.
 MRI can show soft tissue, including discs, nerves, the spinal cord, and tumours.